aposipa/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+        -- it's a web framework
+        -- let's you structure a web aplication to handle multpiple different http requests

 - [ ] Describe Middleware?

+        -- functions that have access to the homies (req, res), and the next middleware function in the cycle by using next().

 - [ ] Describe a Resource?

+        -- provides a way to manage modules

 - [ ] What can the API return to help clients know if a request was successful?

+        -- (200) or various (2--).

 - [ ] How can we partition our application into sub-applications?

+        --By using express

 ## Minimum Viable Product